The Radiators (Australian band): History

 The Radiators appeared in the Countdown Spectacular 2 concert series in Australia between late-August and early-September 2007.
 They sang two songs including "Comin' Home", which was issued on the associated 3× CD set, Countdown Spectacular Live – Volume Two (2007).

 According to the band's website, as of 2008, the line up of Lucas, Nichol, Parker and Turner celebrated the group's 30th anniversary and toured throughout Australia.
 In June 2009 they performed at the 31st Annual Golden Stave Charity Luncheon at Sydney's Hordern Pavilion.
 Rock music historian, Ian McFarlane described the group as "an archetypal, hard-working pub-rock band capable of delivering tightly crafted, well-executed, hard-hitting metal-pop anthems backed by a playful sense of humour.
 The band toured constantly, racking up over 2500 gigs by the early 1990s".

 Aside from his work with The Radiators, Lucas has taught drumming since the mid-1980s including students with attention deficit hyperactivity disorder (ADHD).
-As of 2008, Callinan is a sales and marketing manager of Roland Corporation and an executive committee member of Support Act Limited.
+As of 2008, Callinan is a sales and marketing manager of Roland Corporation and an executive committee member of Support Act Limited; his son is Australian musician Kirin J. Callinan.
 In May 2008, Buckley was a member of country music group, The Yeehaa Boys – alongside Steve Balbi (Noiseworks) – which issued a self-titled album.

+In May 2025 the "Best of" album Radiology - The Complete Anthology was reissued through Possum Records.
+The album debuted on the ARIA Australian Artist chart at number 8.